darknightush/Resume_Parser/README.md

 # Resume_Parser
-Resume parser NER by using Spacy libraries
+Resume parser NER by using Spacy library